Surgery Clerkship (SC)

 Course Description

-This 6-week clerkship covers the discipline of general surgery.
-Students are assigned to general surgery service (3 weeks) and a surgical specialty service (3 weeks).
-Students apply their clinical skills under direct supervision of residents and faculty.
-They will learn how to appropriately assess, present, and manage surgery patients.
-Clinical teachings with residents and faculty will take place at the students assigned clinical site and throughout the various educational methods listed below.
+This 8-week clerkship covers the discipline of Surgery.
+Students are assigned to two 3-week clinical rotations preceded by a Launch Week of didactics and hands-on workshops and followed by a Wrap Up week.
+Students apply their clinical skills under direct supervision of residents, fellows, and faculty.
+Students will learn how to appropriately assess, present, and manage surgical patients.

 Surgery Clerkship Global Learning Objectives: